Minecraft Live: 2010

-MinecraftCon 2010 was a gathering of more than 30 people at Bellevue, Washington, on the 31st of August.
-Markus Persson made an appearance at the meet-up when several requests were made for a community meet-up, so he called on the community to pick no specific venue.
+MinecraftCon 2010 was a gathering of more than 30 people at Bellevue, Washington, on 31 August.
+The event was organized following a post on Markus Persson's blog in which he made people aware he was going to be in the area.
+He was aware multiple people had expressed an interest in meeting him, and called for people to suggest places where a small meeting could be held.
+The event would eventually take place in Bellevue Downtown Park and had a small group of people asking Persson questions about the state of Minecraft's development.

 2011

-5,000 people attended the first official MineCon convention held in Las Vegas on the 18th of November.
+Five thousand people attended the first official MineCon convention held in Las Vegas on 18 November.
 The convention focused on celebrating the game's release and hosted Minecraft-related discussion panels, and invited people to play the game with others while at the convention.
 There were keynote speeches from members of the community, building contests, costume contests and exhibits.
-One of the many events at MINECON was the "Nether Party", an event for those aged 21 and over, featuring Canadian DJ deadmau5.
-This event also marked the release of Minecraft 1.0 to the public, officially taking the game out of beta as Notch pulled a giant lever.
-It was also the first time that Minecraft on the Xbox 360 console was first shown and played outside of the development.
+One of the many events at MineCon was the "Nether Party", an event for those aged 21 and over, featuring Canadian DJ deadmau5.
+This event also marked the release of version 1.0 to the public, officially taking the game out of beta, as Notch pulled a giant lever.
+It was also the first time that the port of Minecraft for the Xbox 360 console was first shown and played outside of the development.

 2012

-On the 2nd of August 2012, Mojang announced that the 2012 MineCon convention would take place at Disneyland Paris on the 24th and 25th of November.
+On 2 August 2012, Mojang announced that the 2012 MineCon convention would take place at Disneyland Paris on the 24 and 25 November.
 The announcement was made over the social networking platform Twitter when the game's creator, Markus Persson, posted a short trailer revealing the new convention location.
 The video shows Mojang team members wearing Disney paraphernalia, and Persson comments to lead developer Jens Bergensten, "I think they are trying to tell us something".
 Joystiq's JC Fletcher said that the site was a "step up" from the first MINECON's location in Las Vegas.
 The second annual convention was the first held outside of the United States, making it available to European fans who might not have been able to attend the first.
 It was held in the wake of Minecrafts growing popularity as the Xbox 360 version of the game sold 3 million copies.
 2012 was also the start of several in-game unofficial MINECONs, notably a Virtual MINECON, which although an unofficial event, was attended by a member of the Mojang Team.
 Many in-game MINECONs have announced an intent to return with the start of the next MINECON.

 The convention in 2012 was attended by 4,500 fans.
 Mojang made several announcements at the 2012 convention.
 Details about the 1.5 "Redstone" update were revealed as well as information on the game's modding API.